 XVI.
 1099-MISC/NEC/G IRS Reporting

 It is the responsibility of the agencies to determine if a payment is 1099-MISC/NEC/G reportable.
-Detailed instructions and information on 1099-MISC/NEC/G reporting can be found at online by visiting the IRS website.
+Detailed instructions and information on 1099-MISC/NEC/G reporting can be found online by visiting the IRS website.

 A. General Information